All Episodes

 I personally would, yes.

-And I I think if that were me, it would take perhaps years to get to that point.
+And I think if that were me, it would take perhaps years to get to that point.

-But if there are others who can prove themselves qualified, I I don't see it as a horrible idea.
+But if there are others who can prove themselves qualified, I don't see it as a horrible idea.

-Because, you know, we we devote our lives to caring for and loving kids, and that just feels like a dangerous thing to bring into a building full of kids.
+And that just feels like a dangerous thing to bring into a building full of kids.

 But I would, yes.